Bawker History, Family Crest & Coats of Arms

 Bawker Spelling Variations

 Bawker has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bawker have been found, including Barker, Barkers, Barkes, Barkess, Barkere, Barkar and others.

 Early Notables of the Bawker family (pre 1700)

-and politician, Member...
-Another 70 words (5 lines of text) are included under the topic Early Bawker Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Bawker Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bawker family to Ireland

 Some of the Bawker family moved to Ireland, but this topic is not covered in this excerpt.